vbrazo/data-structures-archives/README.md

 #### Why Using a Height-Balanced BST

-We have introduced binary search tree and related operations, including search, insertion and deletion in the previous article.
-When we analyze the time complexity of these operations, it is worth noting that the height of the tree is the most important factor.
-Taking search operation as an example, if the height of the BST is h, the time complexity will be `O(h)`.
+When we analyze the time complexity of search, insertion and deletion operations, it is worth noting that the height of the tree is the most important factor.
+Taking search operation as an example, if the height of the BST is `h`, the time complexity will be `O(h)`.
 The height of the BST really matters.

 So let's discuss the relationship between the number of nodes `N` and the height of the tree `h`.
 For a height-balanced BST, as we discussed in the previous section, `h => log2N`.
 But for a normal BST, in the worst case, it can degenerate into a chain.